Upton Pyne

 Upton Pyne is a parish and village in Devon, England.
 The parish lies just north west of Exeter, mainly between the River Exe and River Creedy.
 The village is located north of Cowley and west of Brampford Speke and Stoke Canon.
-It has a population of 539.
+At the 2021 census, it had a population of 540, which was slightly more than the 483 recorded at the 2011 census.